Updated: Mar 21

 Great climate, wonderful nature, and tons to do as a family!
 Activities for ALL ages - but I was glad I had an adult/ family excursion!

 We don't usually eat out quite so much, but we were definitely group planning and I was flexible.
 We saved and budgeted appropriately.
+Save $ with more meal planning.

 The few down days we could have ventured into the town for gem mining or other activities.
 My kids are older, and really wanted to be on the lake.
-I had my few wishes met with Chimney Rock, The Flowering Bridge, and Skinny Dip Falls.
+I had my few wishes granted with Chimney Rock, The Flowering Bridge, and Skinny Dip Falls.
 I was totally willing to accommodate some of the more "chill" moments and just enjoy being there on the lake laughing with my friends and enjoying the company.
 Had it just been us I may have made more of an effort to venture off more but really, we loved being there!

 It's so beautiful when the sun sets it looks fake!